findelabs/proxima/docs/src/configuration/index.md

   - Network Whitelisting  (security.whitelist.method)
 - Remote URL Authentication  (authentication)

 ### Dynamic Loading

 Proxima will check for changes to the config file every 30 seconds by default.
 If the newest changes are unparsable, Proxima will continue to operate using the previous working configuration.

-### URL Failover

-Proxima allows for URL failover when the url field is set with a failover subfield.
-This is not loadbalancing, but simply a way to allow Proxima to fail over a url to the next available when the remote url does not connect.